-Oculus VR will be rolling out two new features next month, Multi-User accounts, which will grant the users to log into multiple accounts using a single headset.
-And the Oculus VR App Sharing feature, which will share apps with others on the shared device.
+Oculus VR will be rolling out two new features next month, Multi-User accounts, which will grant users to log into multiple accounts using a single headset.
+And the Oculus VR App Sharing feature will share apps with others on the shared device.

 Oculus VR Multi-User Accounts feature

 The primary account holder can add secondary accounts and share the apps with secondary accounts.
 This will also help in personalizing game progress and achievements for separate accounts.

 The Multi-User accounts feature will first come to the Oculus VR Quest 2 as part of its experiment, and later all Quest users will be able to enjoy the new features.
 The primary account holders can add up to three secondary accounts and enable App Sharing on a single device.